 Choosing Dimensions of A Print Book Cover

-If you decide to have a printed version of your book, the dimensions depend purely on the trim of your book: the size and shape of each page.
-It’s mainly measured in inches.
+If you decide to have a printed version of your book, the cover dimensions depend purely on your book’s trim: the size and shape of each page.
+The standard book cover sizes are mainly measured in inches.

-While picking your trim size, keep these in mind:
+While picking your trim size/spine width, keep these in mind:

 - How it affects your printing costs.
 Printers tend to charge more per page when the trim is substantial.
 Sometimes the printers might charge less if the pages are fewer.